pavankothawade/Aladdin-2D-Game/Team_activity.md

 * Implemented Template design pattern.
 * Refracted destroying hurdles functionality implemented by one of the Team member to make the game more interesting.

+Shripal Modani
+* Modify the way scoreboard was implemented.
+* Modified the way points are calculated.
+* Added Game end.
+* Added Observer pattern in the game

 ### What is the team going to do next week?

 Pavan Kothawade